Aleksey-Mikh/RSS_API/Aleksey_Mikhalkevich/CLI_util/README.md

 Project description
 ===
-Implement Python RSS-reader using python 3.9.
+Implemented Python RSS-reader using python 3.9.

 RSS reader is a command-line utility that receives RSS URL and prints results in a human-readable format.